Asking questions is an essential — yet often overlooked — lifelong learning skill.

-The workshop will provide an in-depth exploration of key components for successful application of the QFT, including:
+The program will provide an in-depth exploration of key concepts related to the QFT including:

 - What is the core structure and flow of the QFT?

-- Why does the structure work across all classrooms and for all students?
+- Why does this structure work across all classrooms and for all students?

-- How does the facilitation of the QFT change some traditional expectations of teacher and student roles in learning?
+- How does the QFT change some traditional expectations around the roles teachers and students play in learning?

-- What are “best practices” in design and facilitation of your use of the QFT?
+- What are “best practices” in designing, adapting, and facilitating the QFT?

-This online workshop is an asynchronous learning experience with an optional live webinar and is designed to be self-paced.
-The upcoming optional live webinar date for the October term has been scheduled for Thursday, October 22 from 4:00 – 5:00 p.m.
-EST. All materials are provided at the start of the program and can be completed at times that best fit a participant’s schedule within the three-week program period.
-Participants should plan to devote a total of 10-12 hours of work.
-Participants who complete all individual assessments and contribute to group discussions prior to the end of the course period will receive a certificate indicating completion of 10 clock hours of instruction.
+All materials are provided at the start of the program and can be completed at times that best fit a participant’s schedule.
+Participants should plan to devote a total of 10 to 12 hours of work.
+Participants who complete all individual assessments and contribute to group discussions prior to the end of the program period will receive a certificate indicating completion of 15 clock hours of instruction.

 - Understand how and why the skill of question-asking is critical to student achievement and agency in and out of the classroom